 Like fried chicken, barbecue is extremely messy with its hot, dripping sauces.
 Getting it all over your hands, car, or clothing can be a major distraction.

 Hamburgers are hard to resist on a road trip.
 But burgers have many parts – pickles, tomatoes, lettuce, bacon – all of which can slide out of the bun and make a mess in your car.
-And no one wants ketchup on their Calvins.
+And no one wants ketchup on their khakis.

 Hot chili on your clothes, hands, and car can not only be distracting, but it can be painful.
 Don’t let yourself get burned or distracted by eating chili.
-A few years ago, a driver of a Metro bus in Cincinnati hit two pedestrians because he was looking down to throw away his cup of chili.
+Some years ago, a driver of a Metro bus in Cincinnati hit two pedestrians because he was looking down to throw away his cup of chili.
 One was killed, the other was injured.

 Eating hot soup in your car is a bad idea.
 Period.
 It’s easy to spill, a mess to clean up, and depending on how hot it is, dangerous if you spill it on yourself.